-Air compressor full load performance values provided on CAGI data sheets are reported at standard atmospheric conditions (14.7 pounds per square inch absolute [psia] at sea level).
-Typically, air compressor operating conditions will differ from these standard values, so these values must be corrected to actual operating conditions.
-The full-load kW is influenced by site elevation and the compressor operating pressure.
+Air compressor full-load performance values provided on CAGI data sheets are reported at standard atmospheric conditions (14.5 pounds per square inch absolute [psia], 68 degrees Fahrenheit (°F), and 0% relative humidity [RH] at sea level).
+Typically, air compressor operating conditions will differ from the standard conditions, which will impact the rated compressor capacity.
+To account for these changes, the rated capacity from manufacturers or CAGI performance sheet data should be adjusted from the SCFM to ACFM using Equation 3 (CAGI 2020).